What to Know About Health Protection Condition LevelsUpdated: November 4, 2022

-DoD literature explains that Health Protection Condition Charlie means, “your area is experiencing sustained community transmission.”
-To comply with HPCON Charlie, you must take all previously issued guidance above, and add to it the following protective measures:
+The DoD says HPCON Charlie means “your area is experiencing sustained community transmission.”
+To comply with this level, you must take all previously issued guidance above and add the following protective measures:

-- Assume restricted access to military installations, especially for commissary or BX use
+- Assume restricted access to military installations, especially for commissary or base exchange use.

-The most severe Health Protection Condition Level.
-Delta means your community is dealing with a severe and far-reaching public health emergency.
+The most severe level is HPCON Delta.
+This means your community is dealing with a severe and far-reaching public health emergency.
 All prior HPCON level advice should be followed, with the following considerations added:

-- Observe both military guidance and civilian authority; unless you are given express permission or instructions otherwise, assume that all protective measures and orders apply to you.
-Ask your chain of command for guidance if necessary.
+- Observe both military guidance and civilian authority, unless you are given express permission or instructions otherwise ask your chain of command for guidance if necessary.

-The guidance here is from the Department of Defense, and your local commanders, state and local government, and other federal agencies may have additional advice, resources, or instructions depending on the nature and severity of the public health issue near you.
+The guidance here is from the Department of Defense.
+Your local commanders, state and local government, and other federal agencies may have additional advice, resources, or instructions depending on the nature and severity of the public health issue near you.

-Remember that these are DoD guidelines for ALL public health crises, not just the outbreak of coronavirus in 2020.
+Remember that these are DoD guidelines for all public health crises, not just the Covid-19 pandemic.